 - No security/back-up/admin functions

-Keep in mind that these cons mentioned above don’t include the lack of valuable proposal software features like built-in electronic signature tools, deal insight via metrics and tracking, and client input forms that help capture important information right in the proposal document.
+Keep in mind that these cons mentioned above don’t include the lack of valuable proposal software features like built-in electronic signature tools, deal insight via metrics and tracking, and client input forms, or all of the benefits of CPQ software that help capture important information right in the proposal document.

 What is the best proposal software?